 Will your tax refund be delayed?

-The IRS has yet to announce the refund schedule for this year, so we don’t know yet if the delayed start date will delay refunds like it did last year.
 Normally, you can expect your tax refund in 21 days: How Long Does it Take to Get Your Tax Refund?
+If the IRS issues an update, I’ll let you know!

 When do you plan to file your taxes?